andrew121410/andrew121410/README.md

 ### Hi there! 👋

-Just another average dumb person!
+Just another average dumb person! (i'm fr slow)

 I do a lot of Minecraft related stuff.